Last updated on: June 25, 2025

 Then your XIRR is 12.5%

-A XIRR in the range of 12% – 15% is generally considered strong returns for equity mutual funds in India
+An XIRR in the range of 12% - 15% is generally considered a strong return for equity mutual funds in India

 XIRR formula for calculating in excel is XIRR(Values, dates, guess)